CtrlK

 Completeness

-Clearly answers both 'what' (start a Ralph Loop for iterative self-referential development) and 'when' (explicit 'Use when' clause with multiple trigger scenarios: run a ralph loop, start an iterative loop, or wants repeated autonomous iteration).
+Explicitly answers both what ('Start a Ralph Loop for iterative self-referential development') and when ('Use when the user asks to run a ralph loop, start an iterative loop, or wants repeated autonomous iteration on a task until completion') with concrete trigger phrases, matching the top anchor.

 Trigger Term Quality